ArthurYdalgo/laravext/README.md

 PRs are welcome, but I may ignore them at my disclosure.

-But hey, this is open-source, so you have my blessing (not that you need it anyway) to fork it and to whatever the hell you want with it.
+But hey, this is open-source, so you have my blessing (not that you need it anyway) to fork it and to do whatever the hell you want with it.